bdougie/optics-docs/source/captured_data.md

 order: 0
 ---

-Apollo Optics captures the following data for a customer's GraphQL API endpoint:
+Apollo Optics captures the following data from a GraphQL API endpoint:
 * query strings
 * schema field names and types
 * query and field latency metrics